Skip to content

 • Keep AGENTS.md versioned and reviewed on every PR

-• Use structured formats (JSON, YAML) for state — not prose
+• Use structured formats such as JSON or YAML for state, not free-form prose

 TIP